Aqueous20/Velocity/README.md

 september 25, 2025
 completed dateselection component
-adjusted other compoenents with minor changes stated the hours selection component
+adjusted other compoenents with minor changes started the hours selection component

+september 29 2025
+completed the hourselection component added button to Search component